Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Introduction

 where the conditional expectation is taken with respect to the training sample $X = (x_1,\dots,x_n)$, $\sigma^2$ is the variance of the noise, $\caR_{\varphi}^2(\lambda;\fstar)$ and $\caN_{2,\varphi}(\lambda)$ are two deterministic quantities (see \cref{eq:BiasMainTerm} and \cref{eq:PhiEffDim}) corresponding to the bias and the variance respectively, and $\varphi$ is the filter function defining the spectral algorithm (see \cref{eq:SA}).
-Moreover, if $\lambda$ does not lie in the reasonable range, we also show that the generalization error is lower bounded by nearly a constant.
+Moreover, if $\lambda$ does not lie in the reasonable range, we also show that the generalization error is bounded below by a nearly constant quantity.
 The assumptions made in this paper are also mild and are satisfied for many RKHSs and spectral algorithms.
 We refer to \cref{sec:main-results} for a complete statement for our main result.

 With the exact $1+o_{\bbP}(1)$ form, our result characterizes \textit{exactly and completely} the generalization error for a large class of analytic spectral algorithms.
-In particular, it shows a solid U-shaped bias-variance trade-off curve that the bias decreases while the variance increases as the regularization strength $\lambda$ decreases, where the optimal point corresponds to the minimax optimal rate of convergence.
-The result also shows that when the regularization is too weak, the overfitting method can not generalize, emphasizing the necessity of regularization.
-Moreover, our result also expose a high-order saturation effect of some specific spectral algorithms.
-Our result would greatly improve the understanding of the generalization behavior of spectral algorithms and the wide neural networks.
+In particular, it shows a clear U-shaped bias-variance trade-off curve, in which the bias decreases while the variance increases as the regularization strength $\lambda$ decreases, where the optimal point corresponds to the minimax optimal rate of convergence.
+The result also shows that when the regularization is too weak, an overfitted estimator cannot generalize, emphasizing the necessity of regularization.
+Moreover, our result also reveals a high-order saturation effect for some specific spectral algorithms.
+Our result greatly improves the understanding of the generalization behavior of spectral algorithms and wide neural networks.

-Last but not the least, the novel application of the ``analytic functional argument'' in deriving sharp estimations for spectral algorithms might be of independent interest and worth of further investigations.
+Finally, the novel application of the ``analytic functional argument'' in deriving sharp estimates for spectral algorithms might be of independent interest and worthy of further investigation.